 BOISE, IDAHO — Feb.
-7, 2014 — Senior citizens and low-income taxpayers of any age can find free help to prepare their income tax returns at tax preparation sites throughout Idaho.
+12, 2015 — Senior citizens and low-income taxpayers of any age can find free help to prepare their income tax returns at tax preparation sites throughout Idaho.
 Taxpayers can find the sites closest to them by going to the Idaho State Tax Commission’s website, tax.idaho.gov, and clicking on the “Low income?
-Elderly?
+Senior citizen?
 Get free tax help!” link under the “Quick Picks” section.
-The sites, sponsored by the Internal Revenue Service (IRS) or the American Association for Retired Persons (AARP) Foundation, are listed together by county.
+The sites, sponsored by the Internal Revenue Service (IRS) or the AARP Foundation, are listed together by county.
 (Read more)

-Following are the decisions that were added to the web in January 2014.
+Following are the decisions that were posted to the website in January 2015.

 If you have any questions or concerns, please let me know.